Moors-Code/Fragment-sequencing/README.md

 # Sphere-sequencing unveils local tissue microenvionments at single cell resolution

-This repository contains code from data analysis of sphere-sequencing, Highly multiplexed FISH (Molecular Cartography) and Visium from the following publication.
+This repository contains code from data analysis of sphere-sequencing split into 3 parts:

+- Sphere-sequencing analysis
+- Analysis of Highly multiplexed FISH (Molecular Cartography(TM)) data for validation of findings from sphere-sequencing
+- Visium data analysis to compare sphere-sequencing

 ## Citation